AlexeyStarkov/StarkovInteractiveCV/README.md

 # StarkovInteractiveCV
-(In progress) Demo app to show code quality, qualification and show the CV in unusual way
+(In progress) Extremely simple demo app to show the CV in unusual way